gdagstn/cellula/README.md

 understand, given the distortions introduced by UMAP, `cellula` includes an additional 2D embedding method, `dr_embed = "FR"`, inspired by the PAGA embedding initialization technique[[21]](#21)

 Briefly, once the principal graph has been calculated, it is laid out in 2D using the Fruchterman-Reingold algorithm.
 Then each cell is randomly plotted around their closest vertex in the graph, and reordered according to pseudotime value.
 This semi-random layout is uses as an initialization for UMAP, which will optimize the point positions.
-The resulting layout is more visually pleasing and reflects accurately the positions of cells with respect to the trajectory (although not necessarily to each other).
+The resulting layout is more visually pleasing and reflects more accurately the positions of cells with respect to the trajectory (although not necessarily to each other).

+This FR-initialized UMAP is stored in a `reducedDim` slot named `UMAP_FR`.

 ```{r}
 sce2 = findTrajectories(sce2, clusters = "SNN_0.64", method = "monocle",